You Can't Buy Everything: Plot

 Hannah is furious to learn that Donny met Burton, exposing Kate's plot, but the young people continue to meet.
 Almost a year later, he proposes.
 Elizabeth is afraid that he cannot stand up to his domineering mother.

 Hannah storms into Burton's office and accuses him of trying to get her money through Elizabeth.
 He refuses to interfere with the couple, although he is afraid that Donny has—like his mother—inherited Hannah's father's “taint”: pathological avarice.

 Cut to the bridal party exiting the church among crowds of friends.
 Hannah watches from behind a tree.

 The Panic of 1907.
 The Clearing House Committee appeals to Hannah for a desperately needed loan, backed by gilt edge securities.
 When she sees a $5 million demand loan on Burton's own railroad shares, which he has used as security for cash to pay his depositors, she agrees.
 Hannah calls the loan.
 Burton forfeits his stock rather than abandon his depositors.

 Donny and Elizabeth return from their honeymoon in Europe to headlines about Hannah wresting control of the railroad from Burton.
 At the bank, Donny confronts Hannah in the vault, declaring she has never loved anything—including him.
-Donny says he doesn't blame Burton for walking out after she and her father tried to get him to sign an agreement never to touch her money.
+Donny says he does not blame Burton for walking out after she and her father tried to get him to sign an agreement never to touch her money.
 He shows her the paper, which Burton kept.
 He does not believe that she did not know.
 Hannah follows him into the street, hands full of bills, which she throws away.
 A crowd pounces on them.
 Cut to Hannah, sitting on a park bench in a cold winter night.

 Donny and Elizabeth are packing.
 He has work at a newspaper in San Francisco, revitalized after the 1906 earthquake.
 Kate encourages them to see Hannah.
 He refuses.

 Hannah is in Kate's house, in her fourth week of pneumonia.
 Donny comes in, and they embrace, weeping.
 She asks her daughter-in-law's pardon, and they also embrace.
 Burton comes into the room, thanking her for returning the railroad stocks, which she dismisses.
 Dr. Lorimer says she has had enough excitement for one day.
 She snaps back.
 “Say, whose pneumonia is this, yours or mine?”